itrocks/class-use/README.md

 Associative result keys are:

 - `class`: The name of the class context where the use is
 - `type`:  The use type (type lists below)
 - `use`:   The used class name
 - `file`:  The name of the file where the use is
 - `line`:  The line number
-- `token_key`: The index of the token where the used class name is into the source code
+- `token`: The index of the token where the used class name is into the source code

 Programming API usage
 ---------------------